 In order to withdraw money from your BigPay account, you will need to use the card at an ATM.
 Once you insert it, and type in the pin, you will have the choice to withdraw.
 Once you click it, make sure you choose credit card (instead of saving or checking) and you will be able to withdraw the money.
 However, please remember that BigPay will charge RM6 if you use it at an ATM in Malaysia and RM10 at an ATM outside of Malaysia.

 Why is my BigPay not being accepted as payment?

-Although I do not know when or how this happens (as I am not a part of BigPay's team), I have noticed times when my payments do not go through as well.
-In some cases, The first thing to try is to use a various payment method.
-Sometimes tapping doesn't work, but if you enter your pin it will (as a quick side note, tapping will never work on a new BigPay card until it has been used once through a pin).
+Although I do not know when or how this happens (as I am not a part of BigPay’s team), I have noticed times when my payments do not go through as well.
+In some cases, The first thing to try is to use various payment methods.
+Sometimes tapping (Mastercard’s PayPass feature) doesn’t work, but if you enter your pin it will (as a quick side note, tapping will never work on a new BigPay card until it has been used once through a pin).

-If that still doesn't work, it could be that the place you are at right now will not accept prepaid credit cards (which is what BigPay is).
+If that still doesn’t work, it could be that the place you are at right now does not accept prepaid credit cards.

-Or it could be that BigPay ended up having some sort of internal errors which doesn't allow you to make a transaction during that time.
+Or it could be that BigPay ended up having some an internal error that doesn’t allow you to make a transaction during that time.